 As the Gothic Quarter has endured wartime bombing, political upheaval, natural disasters and more over the centuries, Elena brought along a thick folder of photographs and illustrations so we could picture certain buildings as they looked years ago.
 It was helpful, especially for the kids, to have a visual reference that connected the dots.
 She also had a knack for pointing out tiny details we might never have registered on our own, deftly weaving together historical significance and everyday life: marks made by ancient knives sharpened on the Roman stones; pretty tiles lining the undersides of balconies; the Catholic custom of hanging Palm Sunday fronds on balconies to dry in the sun.

 Because two dessert breaks are better than one, our tour finished at a local cafe for churros con chocolate, the ubiquitous Spanish duo that’s nearly impossible to resist.
 (Officially, this is the prize for finishing the scavenger-hunt checklist, but Elena confessed with a smile that she would never let a child miss out.)
-We rested our feet and took our time indulging in freshly fried, sugar-dusted strips of dough dunked into hot chocolate as thick as pudding … a perfect finale to a lovely afternoon.
+We rested our feet and took our time indulging in freshly fried, sugar-dusted strips of dough dunked into hot chocolate as thick as pudding … a perfect finale to one of the best tours in Barcelona.
 As they say in Catalan, deliciós!

 Our Family Travel Advisors work with hand-selected travel partners in Barcelona that are well suited to families and vetted for quality.
 Need help finding and booking the perfect guide?
 Contact us!